 - attach the chicken chunks to the skewer and give a gap of 2 inches in between the chicken pieces.

 - Properly coat the chicken chunks with the marinade.

 - Pre-heat the oven to 240 degrees C for 115 minutes and start grilling in 180 degrees C for 30 minutes.

 - Brush the chickens with remaining marinade and again grill for 10 more minutes or till you found the chickens grilled perfectly.

-- Melt the butter and brush the Chicken Malai Kebab with Butter and grill for another 5 minutes at 200 degrees C.
+- Melt the Ghee and brush the Chicken Malai Kebab with Butter and grill for another 5 minutes at 200 degrees C.

 - Switch the oven off and open the door slightly to pass air and leave the Murg Malai Kebab there for 10 more minutes.

 - Serve Chicken Malai Kebab with Cheese with a side of Green Chutney and Onion with a dash of lemon juice.